 Why must there be so much opposition in the world?
 This is the question I began asking myself when dealing with this social media outlet that was not allowing me one inch.
-They would ONLY deal with me through robots, giving the same answer to all questions.
-All appeals were denied.
-There seemed no place to turn.
-What was the answer?

 I have loved my "Irishness"ever since I first learned of my heritage, but I had no idea where in Ireland my family originated.